 Information for parents and guardians of young learners (under 19 years of age).

 The most important aspect of any young person’s education is that they gain the qualifications, knowledge and skills that they need to succeed in our highly competitive modern world.
-Whether your child comes here to study A Levels or one of our skills-based courses, our experienced lecturers will do their level best to ensure that they fulfil their potential.
+Whatever your child comes here to study, our experienced lecturers will do their level best to ensure that they fulfil their potential.

 But there’s more to it than that.
 We also want you to be sure that your child is safe and cared for during their time here, and we want you to be involved in their education.
 Here’s what you can expect:

 You’re welcome to attend open days and interviews with your son or daughter.
 We’ll encourage you to come to parents’ evenings and hear about your child’s progress.
 We will provide you with regular information abut their progress and achievements.

 Careers advice and Further Courses

 We have a specialist team of Career Advisers who can support learners in thinking about careers, securing university places and looking for work or work experience.
 Your son or daughter will be invited to careers fayres and university open days, and will be offered 1:1 interviews and group tutorials to help them to prepare for their future.